ScottWales/singularity-conda-template/README.md

  3. install:
     Copies the singularity image to gadi and then runs install/install-gadi.sh
     * See the **install** directory for files installed *outside* the image

+The Singularity image itself is 'etc/image.slf' under the install directory.
+This can be copied to other sites, the Conda environment on the image is stored in `/opt/conda`.